 The Reese bass represents a sharp departure from earlier bass sounds in an era that pushed the boundaries of synthesized sound.
 In the early days of synthesizers, bass patches were simply a replacement for recording a bass guitar.
 Intended to sit neatly in the center of the mix, bass guitar recordings were traditionally captured in mono.
 By recording in mono, engineers could ensure that the bass provided a solid anchor without spatial distraction or phasing.

-Early analog synthesizers, such as the Minimoog, ARP 2600, and Roland SH-101, mainly were monophonic, meaning they could only play one note at a time.
-Even bass patches in polyphonic synthesizers, like the Roland Juno-106 or the Prophet-5, were designed to be used in mono because stereo bass wasn’t a common consideration until much later.
+Even as polyphonic synthesizers with stereo-capable outputs emerged, like the Roland Juno-106 or the Prophet-5, bass patches were still designed to be mono.
 These bass sounds were typically built on sine or square waves, filling out the low end with a deep, consistent sub-sound and providing a rhythmic groove.

 T.Power “The Mutant Jazz Remix – Rollers Instinct (DJ Trace Remix)” (1995)